We’re proud to help residents – and welcome new ones

 Our care homes

 Our staff continue to do an outstanding job in enriching the lives of our residents across our four care homes.
-Residents at all of our homes have now received both vaccination injections, while regular testing for residents and staff will now be ongoing.
+Residents at all of our homes have now received both vaccination injections, while regular testing for residents and staff is ongoing.
 We thank all of the wonderful relatives for their cards, gifts and well wishes.
 We have reintroduced indoor, garden and pod visits in a safe and secure manner, and relatives are also able to take their loved ones out of the home for trips.

 Our care staff continue to run an excellent programme of activities for our residents.
 We continue to have strict hygiene measures in place and have increased sanitisation throughout the homes.
 And we’re working closely with Public Health England, the NHS and local borough council services to further minimise the risk of infection to our residents and staff.
 We have also been testing staff and residents across our homes as testing capacity has become available.

 For safety and added peace of mind, a PCR test on the day of arrival and 72 hours before arrival in our homes will apply to new residents, while we can arrange for them to receive the Covid-19 vaccination if required.
 New residents arriving directly from hospital will be required to self-isolate for a short time; and we ensure these residents feel supported, welcomed and engaged during this period.

 For any non-residents currently looking for a more supportive community, please get in touch with us on 0207 922 5300.